DigElements/phone-formatter/README.md

 # phone-formatter

-A Polymer Element used to add formatting to 10-digit phone numbers.
+A Polymer Element used to add formatting to telephone numbers.

 ### Example
 ```html